 The stories and illustrations in the courses are wholesome and supportive of traditional values.
 There are occasional mentions of God as creator, such as on p.
 128 of Math K where it says, “Winter, spring, summer, fall.
 God gave us four seasons.”
 But such instances are rare.

-I will add my review of Math 2 as soon as I review it.
 Courses for grades three through eight are also in the works, but no information about those is available yet.

 The entire program is beautifully put together, from the colorful illustrations in the course books to the well-constructed manipulatives.
 The Good and the Beautiful has done a superior job of creating a program with lots of variety and plenty of hands-on activity while keeping it easy for parents to use.